 Photographers ID website NYPL

 Andrew Jackson Downing and his brother, Charles Downing, are best known to some as experts of pomology and horticulture.
 To others A.J.
 Downing was known as the founder of American landscape architecture.
 See the references in wikipedia for links to some of his books.
 The Dover Reprint "Victorian Cottage Residences" for this book "Cottage residences, or, A series of designs for rural cottages and cottage villas, and their gardens and grounds: adapted to North America" was in a box in the basement.
-Was it an influence for the "Victorian Gentleman Farmer"?
+Was it an influence for the early MPHF branding as "Victorian Gentleman Farmer"?

 1876 GEORGE PALLISER'S MODEL HOMES FOR THE PEOPLE at UCB

 1878 Palliser's model homes.
 Showing a variety of designs for model dwellings 1878 note Pattern IX that resembles the Shinn home.
+And yet the Shinn House was built in 1876, so was that pattern available earlier than 1878?

 1883 Palliser's Model Homes; Showing a Variety of Designs for Model Dwellings